pynbody/pynbody/README.md

 If this fails, you may need some more detailed [installation instructions](http://pynbody.github.io/pynbody/installation.html).
-Once you have the package instlaled, try the introductory [tutorials](http://pynbody.github.io/pynbody/tutorials/tutorials.html).
+Once you have the package installed, try the introductory [tutorials](http://pynbody.github.io/pynbody/tutorials/tutorials.html).
 The full documentation can be found [here](http://pynbody.github.io/pynbody/).